 Philips Healthcare (2020).
 IntelliVue MX40.
 YouTube video. https://www.youtube.com/watch?v=wpFvfzqsLRY

 Philips Medical Systems (2012).
 IntelliVue MX40 manual. http://incenter.medical.philips.com/doclib/enc/fetch/2000/4504/577242/577243/577247/582636/582882/MX40_B.0_Service_Guide.pdf%3Fnodeid%3D10668578%26ver

 Please remember to read the

-The development of this nursing guideline was coordinated by Nick Down, RN, Koala Ward, and approved by the Nursing Clinical Effectiveness Committee.
-Updated September 2016.
+The development of this nursing guideline was coordinated by Annabelle Santos, CSN Nursing Education and Emily Mohd-Faizal, RN Koala, and approved by the Nursing Clinical Effectiveness Committee.
+Updated November 2021.